VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 the registrant how much time remains to complete the order before the seat reservations expire.

-### Enabling a Registrant to Create an Order that Includes Multiple Seat Types.
+### Enabling a Registrant to Create an Order that Includes Multiple Seat Types

+When a registrant creates an order, the registrant may request different numbers of different seat types.
+For example, a registrant may request five seats for the full conference and three seats for the pre-conference workshop.

+### Handling Partially Fulfilled Orders

 ## Architecture